cefet-rj-dal/daltoolboxdp/examples/timeseries/ts_encode.md

 ## Time Series Encoding (encode)

+We use a sliding-window embedding to convert a univariate series into fixed-length vectors of length p.
+A feed-forward autoencoder is trained to minimize reconstruction error, and its bottleneck (k < p) provides a compact encoding that preserves salient information for downstream tasks.

 This example shows how to transform a time series into fixed-size windows and train an autoencoder to learn a compact latent representation (p -> k) of these windows.

 Prerequisites